pomee4/HA-Liferay-DXP-Deoloyment/README.md

 By clicking on the 'Sign in" button, you can observe the log in pop-up while either node is in use.:
 ![image](https://github.com/pomee4/HA-Liferay-DXP-Deoloyment/assets/13985863/b37f787c-ffce-4d08-9873-fa66cd966473)

+Repeatedly refreshing the page results in the active node changing, but it does not occur every time.